 However, neither way provide remote workers a convenient way to access file servers using web browsers and mobile applications, nor do they provide easy drive mapping and file locking solution like the old on-premise file servers did.

 A prevalent practice is to move corporate file servers to Azure Compute as-is.
 The significant benefit is to leverage the advantages provided by Microsoft's global Azure data centers in terms of electric power, bandwidth, and throughput.
-However, they still need to use a VPN agent on their remote devices to access the file servers when it comes to remote workers.
+However, they still need to use a VPN agent on their remote devices to access the file servers for remote workers.
 These workers are still subject to the weakness of a VPN.
 For example, these weakness includes offline editing, extensive folder browsing, and large file transfer.

 The standard way to access file servers in Azure is by using a VPN agent.
 However, VPN requires an active connection to the file servers and doesn't support offline editing mode.
 As a result, Internet glitches can disrupt a user's typical workflow.